breun/index_drives/README.md

 ```

 Any existing files for previously indexed drives will be overwritten with the current state of affairs.
 Any existing files for previously indexed, but currently not connected drives will remain untouched.

+Run the script periodically to update your index files.